 The Spanish expedition to the East Indies (1519-22), organised by Ferdinand Magellan, was the first circumnavigation of the globe.
 What was its cultural and economic impact on Iberian, and western European , civilisation ?

 Summaries and reports of selected research seminars are published in 'Articles and Reviews'.
-From the Summer of 2020 onwards the content may also be heard on podcasts and accessed by live streaming.
+From the Spring of 2022 onwards the content may also be heard on podcasts and accessed by live streaming.
 Those wishing to attend the seminars can do so by registering in response to the Forum's e mailed invitations.